microsoft/Windows-universal-samples/Samples/FileAccess/README.md

     Uses the [**StorageApplicationPermissions**](http://msdn.microsoft.com/library/windows/apps/br207456).[**FutureAccessList**](http://msdn.microsoft.com/library/windows/apps/br207457) and [**StorageApplicationPermissions**](http://msdn.microsoft.com/library/windows/apps/br207456).[**MostRecentlyUsedList**](http://msdn.microsoft.com/library/windows/apps/br207458) properties to remember a file or folder so that it can be accessed later.

-    For a walkthrough of this task, see [How to track recently used files and folders](http://msdn.microsoft.com/library/windows/apps/hh972603) (HTML or [XAML](http://msdn.microsoft.com/library/windows/apps/hh972344)).
+    For more info, see [Track recently used files and folders](https://msdn.microsoft.com/library/windows/apps/mt186452).

     Note that the "Add to system MRU" feature crashes on Phone.
 We apologize for the inconvenience.